-It is with a heavy heart that we report that Governor Snyder vetoed SB59 earlier today.
+t is with a heavy heart that we report that Governor Snyder vetoed SB59 earlier today.
 SB59 had previously passed the Michigan Senate by a 27-11 margin and the Michigan House by a margin of 68-41.
 SB59 would have allowed CPL-holders to take an additional 8 hours of training (for a total of 16 hours) and be granted an Enhanced CPL, which would have exempted the licensee from current ‘pistol free’ zones.
-You can read more about all the positive changes that SB59 would have accomplished here.
 Michigan Students for Concealed Carry had supported SB59 without reservations.
 Despite today’s failure, we still owe our members an enormous thank you for the support of SB59 – it’s only through your support that SB59 was able to make it all the way to the Governor’s desk.

 We believe that Governor Snyder vetoed SB59 because he believes that taxpayer-funded public institutions, such as colleges and schools, should be allowed to determine whether or not law-abiding CPL-holders can exercise their rights on those public grounds.
 Before SB59 was heard in the House, Gov. Snyder demanded that an “opt-out” clause be inserted allowed public institutions to just that – opt-out of what would become the law of the land for all other areas of the state.
 To his great credit, Senator Mike Green – SB59′s sponsor – refused to add such a provision.
 Michigan Students for Concealed Carry supported Senator Green’s decision at the time, and continues to do so without reservations.
 Senator Green is among many lawmakers (find a complete list of lawmakers that deserve a thank you here) that should be thanked for their support of SB59 – now more than ever.
 We’ll need the support of Senator Green and his allies when we try to legalize self-defense on college campuses in the coming legislative session, so thank yous are essential.